Knowledge base

 In the execution command field, enter:

-- On the main page, click the Start or Restart button.
+- On the main page, click on the Start button (or Restart if already running).

-- Observe the logs showing the creation of the database and the start of the application:
+- Observe the logs showing the creation of the database and the startup of the application:

-to the URL of your site (for example https://ghost.domain.xyz/ghost
+Then go to the URL of your site to start:

 Resolve a technical incompatibility between Ghost and MariaDB